-In April, Belen Jesuit Preparatory School in Miami was turned down by Cisco for participation in the company's matching gift program.
+Just this month, Belen Jesuit Preparatory School in Miami was turned down by Cisco for participation in the company's matching gift program.
 The reason?
 It's Catholic.
 Of course, Cisco never came right out and admitted to its bigotry.
 It's too clever for that.

-After the Catholic school submitted its application, it was asked whether it was in compliance with Cisco's non-discrimination policy.
+After the Catholic school submitted its application, it was asked whether it was in compliance with CISCO's nondiscrimination policy.
 Like all Catholic schools, Belen Jesuit doesn't discriminate against anyone-not in hiring or in its student body population.
-But that wasn't sufficient to satisfy Cisco.
+But that wasn't sufficient to satisfy CISCO.